Kajjansi Airfield: Ownership

-The airfield is owned and operated by Mission Aviation Fellowship (MAF), an international Christian humanitarian relief and development organisation.
+The airfield is owned by Aviation Communication and Logistics Services (ACLS), and operated by Mission Aviation Fellowship (MAF) an international Christian humanitarian relief and development organisation.
 In the mid-2010s, the Christian engineering charity Engineering Ministries International (EMI) redeveloped the office building of the airfield.
 The new office building became the headquarters of both MAF Uganda and EMI East Africa.